 37. Talk About Your Feelings With Crush

-When they like someone, they’re always talking to their friends about them, not so much about how they can move on and win it but how they didn’t understand why their crush texted them.
-Or what happened when their crush looked at them or when’s the next time they can have a conversation with them.
+When they like someone, they talk to their friends about them, not so much about how they can move on and win it but how they don’t understand why their crush texted them.
+Or what happened when their crush looked at them, or when’s the next time they can have a conversation with them?

 You become so focused on making things work rather than seeing things for what they are.
 Maybe the advice you’re getting in your life is split.

 If your crush’s feelings are frequently the focus of your conversation with your friends, ask yourself this simple question.
-When I talk to them about it, am I focusing on proactive solutions that can help me move forward or understanding my crush’s confusing behaviors and actions?
+When I talk to them about it, am I focusing on proactive solutions to help me move forward or understand my crush’s confusing behaviors and actions?

 If it’s the first one, that’s good.
 It means you’re on the road to recovery.
 You’re looking for ways out of it.
-But if it’s the second one, that means that you’re stuck in this vicious loop, the friend zone loop, and you’re not going to get out of it until you’re able to move on.
+But if it’s the second one, you’re stuck in this vicious loop, the friend zone loop, and you won’t get out of it until you can move on.

 38. Be Hopeful

-The next thing you should do to overtake your crush is remembered that it doesn’t happen overnight.
+The next thing you should do to overtake your crush is to remember that it doesn’t happen overnight.
 Everything takes time for feelings; good emotions and bad feelings are like some things you can’t control.
 The best way to escape something is only by giving it time.

-So when you’re trying hard to like something regardless of what it is in life, it consumes your mind, and you want it to happen now you want to be successful.
-You want to feel better now, and unfortunately, life doesn’t always work that way.
+So when you’re trying hard to like something regardless of what it is in life, it consumes your mind, and you want it to happen now to be successful.
+You want to feel better now; unfortunately, life doesn’t always work that way.

-It’s important to remember you’re going to have some days that feel better than others.
-It’s going to take some time before you can move on from someone, and that can be frustrating, but if you remember that, maybe it will allow you not to go as crazy.
+It’s important to remember you will have some days that feel better than others.
+It will take some time to move on from someone, which can be frustrating, but remembering that may allow you not to go as crazy.
 You’ll feel a little bit better about it.

 39. Discuss It With Your Friends Or Family

-Talk about your feelings with someone you trust or someone you’re close with.
+Talk about your feelings with someone you trust or are close with.
 I feel like I use this one a lot.
 I’m not good about bundling up my feelings.
-If something’s on my mind or something’s bothering me, I have to talk to someone, or it only eats me alive.
+If something’s on my mind or bothering me, I have to talk to someone, or it only eats me alive.

-So I’ll tend to like go to my mom and then probably cry or something.
-Then she’ll like to make me feel better, and it makes me feel better to get it off my chest.
+So I’ll like going to my mom and probably cry.
+Then she’ll like to make me feel better, and getting it off my chest makes me feel better.

 So if you’re someone like me and you need someone to talk to, like find someone you trust, a friend, a family member, whoever.
 I can’t stop thinking about so-and-so, and it’s not fair.
 I don’t know what to do.
-I believe in the end you’re going to feel a little bit better.
+In the end, you’re going to feel a little bit better.
 So don’t be afraid to share how you’re feeling.

 40. Try Not To Obsess

-Try not to obsess over the person no matter your feelings, no matter how much you think you’re in love with someone.
+Try not to obsess over the person, no matter your feelings, no matter how much you think you’re in love with someone.
 You have to remember that they’re another person.
-There are tons of great people out there and sometimes are like love-drunk mine.
-We feel like there is no one better than this specific person, and there’s no way you’re ever going to move on.
+Many great people are out there, and sometimes they are like love-drunk mine.
+We feel like no one is better than this specific person, and there’s no way you’ll ever move on.

 It does feel that way, and I’ve been there.
 Sometimes, if you look at it more objectively or try to stop obsessing over someone and realize that they may not be as great as they are in your mind, they could be awesome, no offense to the person.

-But my point is that if you try to avoid obsessing over someone so much, that will help you realize that there are many cool people out there.
+But my point is that if you try to avoid obsessing over someone so much, that will help you realize that many cool people are out there.
 So you don’t have only to be stuck up on this one person because they’re not worth obsessing over.

 Bonus Tip – Hang Out With Friends